 These bad boys are the reigning king of stellar headphones to block out the noisy world and immerse you in a music world.

 As Jared says, “They’re comfortable for very long periods of time and overall good sound.
 The noise canceling blocks out the sound of the engines and the screaming kid that is, invariably, directly behind you.
-That, and nothing says ‘don’t talk to me’ like a big pair of headphones.
-You’d be surprised how many uninteresting people want to tell you their life story on planes.”
+That, and nothing says ‘don’t talk to me’ like a big pair of headphones.”

 This laptop flips into a ready-made tablet.
 It’s lightweight, powerful, and ready to tackle any business travel situation.